 Rishi Sunak was right: Britain needs to bring back national service

-If the UK is as serious about the threat of Russia as France and Germany, it needs to get serious about spending – there wasn’t an extra pound for defence in the Budget, for pity’s sake, says Mary Dejevsky
+If the UK is as concerned about the threat of Russia as France and Germany are, it needs to get serious about spending – there wasn’t an extra pound for defence in the Budget, for pity’s sake, says Mary Dejevsky

 The name Lossiemouth is from another era.
 The home of the main RAF base in the north of Scotland was a legendary bastion of UK and Nato defences during the Cold War.